apache/druid/docs/operations/dynamic-config-provider.md

 The following example shows how to configure environment variables to store the SSL key and truststore passwords for Kafka.

-On the Overloard and Peon machines, set the following environment variables for the system user that runs the Druid services:
+On the Overlord and Peon machines, set the following environment variables for the system user that runs the Druid services:

 ```
 export SSL_KEY_PASSWORD=mysecretkeypassword